syncfusion-content/xamarin.ios-docs/xamarin-ios/SfCircularGauge/Getting-Started.md

 {% endhighlight %}

-## Initialize gauge from designer
+## Initialize circular gauge from designer

-[`SFCircularGauge`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfGauge.iOS~Syncfusion.SfGauge.iOS.SFCircularGauge.html) allows users to drag the designer screen from toolbox to designer window.
+[`SFCircularGauge`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfGauge.iOS~Syncfusion.SfGauge.iOS.SFCircularGauge.html) allows users to drag the control from toolbox to designer window.
 The properties window will be displayed where you change the necessary functionalities to customize the circular gauge in designer.

 ![Xamarin.iOS CircularGauge Designer](getting-started_images/designer.gif)